-The seventh month-programme comprises of a four-month theoretical phase followed by three-month internship carried out under the tutorship of a designated representative in a local firm.
+The seventh month-programme comprises of a four-month theoretical phase followed by three-month internship carried out under the tutorship of a representative in a local firm.
 Our ultimate aim is that the student stays on in the company where he or she carried out their internship, in a full-time role, as a salaried employee.

 In addition to our work in Colombia we support a UK-based skills training charity called in Godalming, Surrey called Skillway.
 Since 2012 we have been providing bursaries for students to undergo two year ‘masterclass’ course in their chosen craft/trade.

 In 2016 we launched our ‘Fresh Start’ programme in conjunction with Surrey Youth Support Services in order to help some of the most disadvantaged young people in the southwest Surrey area.
 Together we identify youngsters most in need and provide them with the equipment and support services they need help them access education and/or training and ultimately employment.

 We want to give these youngsters practical help to enable them to take that first step in turning their life around.

 Funds raised towards the programme are spent on items such as: suits and/or shoes for job interviews, refurbished laptops so they can work and learn at home, a basic mobile phone, a bicycle to get to training centres or a job interviews, and in some cases towards their Duke of Edinburgh award program.